Skip to main content

 Frequently Asked Questions

-Are Bull Terriers aggressive?
+Are Bull Terriers good with children?

-Do Bull Terriers make good family pets?
+Do Bull Terriers shed much?

 How much exercise does a Bull Terrier need?